 For example, in a toy-sized 1000-observation subset of CPS March 2005 data, there are 406 natives and 77 immigrants workers with non-zero wages.
 The natives averaged wage/salary of \$37,521 while the immigrants had \$32,507.
+The average age of the natives was are centuries of economists back at least to Adam Smith saying that price level and incomes are closely related!
+But that's just my opinion, clearly other people believe otherwise.

-The average age of the natives was 39.5; the average age of the immigrants was 42.1.
+39.5; the average age of the immigrants was 42.1.
 We want to know how much of the difference in wage can be explained by the difference in age.